sohil-sisodiya/portfolio/docs/index.md

 - [About Me](about.md) – Learn more about my background, philosophy, and skills.
 - [Projects](projects/index.md) – A showcase of my recent work, from analysis to deployment.
 - [Articles](#) – Thoughts and tutorials on data science, machine learning, and more.
-- [Codebook](codebook/index.md) – A living document of helpful code snippets, notes, and tools